Notes from the Field

 On the Ground with GoodWeave:

-- Nina Smith, GoodWeave USA Executive Director
+- Nina Smith, GoodWeave Executive Director

 - Nina visits Nepal and meets Sanju Maya, the first child rescued from the looms in 2012.

 - Award-winning photographer and filmmaker U. Roberto Romano returned to the carpet belts of Nepal and India to document the disturbing face of child labor today, as well as the hopeful faces of children liberated from servitude and educated by GoodWeave.

 - Kyra Gibson, Volunteer and Writer

 - Kyra returns to find Akkas, a student at a GoodWeave-sponsored school who inspired her latest book, The Smartest Monkey in the World.